heathensoft/GraphicsEngine3D/Readme.md

 ## 3D Graphics Engine

-**A core framework for an OpenGL graphics application in the Java Environment.**
+**A core framework for OpenGL graphics applications in the Java Environment.**

 Providing everything you need to create a window, process input and run an OpenGL application.